Phellype-Guilherme/jwt-authenticate-service/README.md

 6. Open a pull request.
 # README

-This README provides a clear overview of the project, including the technologies used, functionalities, architecture, packages, main classes, resiliency settings, execution instructions, tests, API endpoint details, and deployment information.
+This README provides a clear overview of the project, including the technologies used, functionalities, architecture, packages, main classes, resiliency settings, execution instructions, tests, API endpoint details, and deployment information..